 Directions

-2) Transfer mixture to a Suvie pan.
+2) Remove pan from Suvie.
 Stir in 2 cups fresh corn kernels.
-Place in the bottom zone of Suvie.
+Return to the bottom zone of Suvie.
 Input settings and cook now or schedule.

 Suvie Cook Settings